 Reducing your expenses is the easiest and fastest way to improve your cash flow, and that’s how you will score your first few Quick Wins.

-- Review your expenses starting from the biggest category and work your way down — use the 80/20 Rule to help you cut expenses quickly!
+- Review your expenses starting from the biggest categories and work your way down — use the 80/20 Rule to help you cut expenses quickly!

 - Review your recurring expenses (anything that you get billed monthly — especially, subscription services like cable TV, telephone, gym membership, associations, etc.) and cut whatever you can.
 Saving money on recurring expenses means that you will enjoy the saving over and over again!

 - Decide what is important and what is not.